 Historically, through different cultural practices and rituals, pregnant women received free physical and social support during and after childbirth from a community of women, and their families through a process called social birth7.
 Research by Stern & Kruckman (1983), suggests that postpartum rituals and psychosocial support available to women in non-western settings, for example, among the Ibibio (Nigeria), Punjabi (India), and Mayan (Yucatan) women, contributes to the lower incidence of postpartum mood disorders.

-Since studies amongst impoverished communities in industrialized countries already demonstrate that Doulas help improve birth and psychosocial outcomes, contextualizing, and operationalizing this model to fit into an ecological framework for Low and Middle Income Countries (LMICs), especially in Africa can prove useful in achieveing dignity in maternity and motherhood, while increasing the possibilities of achieving promises of the post-2015 development agenda.
+Since studies amongst impoverished communities in industrialized countries already demonstrate that Doulas help improve birth and psychosocial outcomes, contextualizing, and operationalizing this model to fit into an ecological framework for Low and Middle-Income Countries (LMICs), especially in Africa can prove useful in achieving dignity in maternity and motherhood, while increasing the possibilities of achieving promises of the post-2015 development agenda.

 McComish J., & Visger J., (2009).
 Domains of Postpartum Doula Care and Maternal Responsiveness and Competence.
 JOGNN 38(2).

 Pechtel, P., et al., (2013).
 Reactivity Regulation, and Reward Responses to Infant Cues Among Mothers With or Without Psychopathology: An fMRI Review.
 Translational Developmental Psychiatry (1).